0.x postThis post uses the 0.x package names and APIs. For the current release see the 1.x docs and the migration guide.

 );

-}Upload a DOCX with {variables} in it, and the plugin picks them up automatically.
-No configuration, no tag registry.
+}Upload a DOCX with {variables} in it, and the plugin scans the document for supported docxtemplater tags.
+No tag registry is required.

 If you want to control the panel: